DECODEproject/whitepaper/conceptual_framework.md

 - Zero Knowledge proofs
 - Attribute Based Cryptography
 - Cryptographically verifiable entitlements
+- A highly verifiable and controlled execution environment

 The ledger provides a resilient, tamper-resistant (tamper evident?) record which allows cryptographic demonstration of "facts" to be made.
-For example in the case of particpatory democracy, it is possible to cryptographically demonstrate that a set of citizens signed their support for a particular initiative.
-This significantyl increases the value of such an activity in the political world.
+For example in the case of participatory democracy, it is possible to cryptographically demonstrate that a set of citizens signed their support for a particular initiative.
+This significantly increases the value of such an activity in the political world.
 A comparison would be with an online petition which has only email addresses recorded against it.
 Without cryptographic evidence there are several problems with this:

 - No traceable evidence that these emails belong to the group of citizens involved
 - "Leaking" of personal data (the emails) breaking privacy